andreasdr/minitscript/documentation/README-DataTypes.md

 ...
 ```

-For more information about how to work with those data types, check [Built-in classes](./README-BuiltIn-Classes.md).
+For more information about how to work with those data types, check [Built-in classes](./README-BuiltIn-Classes.md) section.

 # 2. Links